ICTS Medical Student Research Program (MSRP) Available Faculty Mentors

 Current ongoing projects include:

-1. Progression of renal failure in patients with Chronic Kidney Disease after endovascular repair of thoracic or abdominal aortic aneurysms and dissections.
+1. Progression of renal failure in patients with chronic kidney disease after endovascular repair of thoracic or abdominal aortic aneurysms and dissections.

 2. SARS-COV2 related thromboembolic complications